apoorvcurry21/spin-sync/README.md

 ### 2. Install Dependencies

-We use Bun for package management.
+I use Bun for package management.
 If you don't have it, you'll need to [install it first](https://bun.sh/docs/installation).

 Once you have Bun, install the project dependencies: